sagemath/trac_to_gh/Issue 5608.md

 ```
 Assignee: cwitty

+Keywords: documentation, typo

 sage.functions.constants.Merten is named wrongly, as the mathematician's name is Franz Mertens and not Merten.
 The class and default instance should be renamed and "Merten constant" and "Merten's second theorem" in the docstring should be fixed.

+This ticket **removes** the "merten" function.

 Issue created by migration from https://trac.sagemath.org/ticket/5608